-The JCA Senior Community Service Employment Program (SCSEP) provides on-the-job training for people with low income age 55 and older who live in Montgomery and Frederick counties, Maryland.
+The JCA Senior Community Service Employment Program (SCSEP) provides on-the-job training for people with low income who are age 55 and older and live in Montgomery and Frederick counties, Maryland.
 Trainees receive minimum wage while working at nonprofits and government agencies to build their skills and resumes while delivering valuable community service.
 SCSEP is funded by the U.S. Department of Labor grant and in cooperation with The Center for Workforce Inclusion.
-This funding provides 90% of the support for SCSEP with CWI providing 10% match or $5 million.
+This funding provides 90% of the support for SCSEP with CWI providing a 10% match or $5 million.